julien-poivret/SSH_basic/README.md

   for that we have to set the server to ask for superuser password only ONE time at the bigenning of the journey/session..."

-* On server side type:
+* On the server side type:
 ```
 $ sudo visudo
 ```